nswindel/cogentlabs-thumbnail-generator-api-master/HOWTO.md

 #### Trigger the HighErrorRate alret

-As mentioned above, doing a simple `GET` on a job which has a return status of "failed" will incremente the counter.
+As mentioned above, doing a simple `GET` on a job which has a return status of "failed" will increment the counter.

 First, get the api svc IP:
 ```